sudospaes/x-ui/README.md

 | Subscription link + userInfo         | :heavy_check_mark: |
 | Calculate expire date on first usage | :heavy_check_mark: |

-**If you think this project is helpful to you, you may wish to give a** :star2:

 ## Supported operating systems 💻
 -   Debian 11 or higher
 -   Ubuntu 20.04 or higher